webhooksite/docs/docs/faq.markdown

 - 1600+ subscribed customers
 - Handles more than 250 million requests per day

+## Why should I pay for a Webhook.site subscription?

+* URLs never expire (free URLs expire after 7 days)
+* No limit on the amount requests, emails, DNSHooks a URL can receive (free URLs accept a max of 100)
+* The data sent to your URLs is protected in your account
+* Custom aliases for your URLs (https://webhook.site/my-alias)
+* You can manage your URLs with our Control Panel
+* Unlimited e-mail support
+* Features like Custom Actions, CSV Export and Schedules
+* Higher rate limits on API endpoints

 ## Is my data private?

 Yes.
 Per default, all URLs associated with a paid Webhook.site subscription are protected with login.
-Additionally, users can decide exactly how much (or little) data Webhook.site stores, either by amount of requests/emails or
+Additionally, users can decide exactly how much (or little) data Webhook.site stores, either by amount of requests/emails, how long a URL stays active or other criteria, like the content of a request or email.

-For free users, data is accessible to anyone who knows the ID of the URL.
+For users of the free version of Webhook.site, as the free version operates without a login, data is accessible to anyone who knows the ID of the URL.

 ## Can I use Webhook.site for production workloads?